 I've been making cakes for several years now, and when I first began I thought, "What a silly step.
 It's just a waste of time!"
 This is because I mainly work with fondant coverings, so you can't see the frosting underneath the fondant.
 However, I noticed that even when I was working on fondant-covered cakes, somehow those sneaky little crumbs kept creeping their way onto my finished cake!
 It was especially noticeable on pure, white-finished cakes.

-My cake would look amazing from a distance, but when you got close up to it there seemed to be weird little flecks of dirt all on the fondant.
+My cakes would look amazing from a distance, but when you got close up, there seemed to be weird little flecks of dirt all on the fondant.
 And it killed the OCD side of me.
-I knew it wasn't dirty, I'm an insanely clean person!
+I knew it wasn't dirty—I'm an insanely clean person!
 You'll know that if you've watched any of my videos.
 It didn't matter how clean I was being.
 Those pesky crumbs kept making their way onto my finished product.

 After about 4 times (because apparently I'm a slow learner), I realized that in order to save time I was skipping the crumb coat.
 I didn't realize it was just as important to crumb coat a cake that was going to be covered in fondant as it is to crumb coat a cake that's going to have a pure buttercream finish.

 So, here's how you do that.
 It's simple, easy, and important to your finished product.
 Stick with me and you'll be making professional-looking cakes in no-time flat.
 Just don't steal my business.